How can organizations and L&D professionals provide a fun, interactive, and engaging learning environment? By using gamification in training.

 Companies are constantly looking for ways to improve workflow.
 One of these ways companies helps their employees is through new software rollouts.
 The issues managers ask themselves are:

 • Was the money spent on the new software worth it?

 One way to quickly answer these questions is to use gamification in training for a new software program rollout.

-Take MessageOps who started using Office 365 Adoption as a way to manage day to day operations in a cloud-based setting.
+Take MessageOps which started using Office 365 Adoption as a way to manage day-to-day operations in a cloud-based setting.
 To motivate its employees to learn and use this new software, they gamified it.
 Some of the ways they accomplished this is by giving team members missions to learn.
 Once an employee learned a section of the new software, they earned badges, received prizes, and got recognition from the company.
 There is also a leaderboard displaying top performers creating competition between employees.
 This example of gamification in training motivates employees to learn the new software and more importantly start using it on a daily basis.

 Where does gamification fit into your training?

 We’ve touched upon some of the ways gamification in training can help companies of any size.
 The benefits like making learning fun, building a team environment, and making employees more engaged are all important.
 Plus, team members will retain more of what’s being taught making the entire company more competitive and profitable.